multum/pg-differ/docs/configuration.md

 - Default: `console.info`
 - Required: `false`

-Option to enable logging in the console or callback of the format `function(message) {}` for displaying a message about changes
+Option to enable logging in the console or callback of the format `function(...messages) {}` for displaying a message about changes